GregoryBWilson/World_Weather_Analysis/README.md

 The creation of a large test file of cities and their corresponding weather information started with generating an even larger list of random latitudes and longitudes.
 Using the installed Python module CityPy we than determined which city was closest to the random coordinates.
 An API call was then made to a weather database , OpenWeather, that holds current data for cities around the world.

 To generate a database of weather information we use the Try Except functionality in Python to see if OpenWeather has data for our random cities.
-In figure 1 below you can see that if the weather data is not available the city was skipped and not added to the database.
+In figure 1 below you can see that if the weather data is not available, the city was skipped and not added to the database.

 ![This is a VS screenshot of the Vacation_Itinerary.py code](file://C:\Users\Greg\Carleton\World_Weather_Analysis\Weather_Database\Build_City_Weather.png?lastModify=1640037549 "Figure 1  - Building Database of City Weather Information")